ahmed-n-abdeltwab/chat/README.md

 # Chat Project

 Welcome to the Chat Project!
-This project is a simple chat application.
+This project is a simple chat application that allows users to communicate in real-time.

 ## Features